Skip to main content

 • Key epoch: Time window (measured in blocks) during which a single content encryption key is active

-• Beneficiary account: Account that receives key-epoch entitlement and decryption access
+• Beneficiary account: Account that receives stream access (the CBSS recipient identity for delivered per-epoch content keys)

-• Payer account: Account charged in CBY for entitlement extension (may differ from beneficiary)
+• Payer account: Account charged in CBY for stream-access extension (may differ from beneficiary)

-• Account key: Account-scoped X25519 key registration used for wrapped epoch-key delivery
+• Account key: Account-scoped X25519 key registration used as the CBSS recipient for committee-delivered per-epoch content keys

-• Rolling entitlement window: active_until_key_epoch upper bound per (stream_id, beneficiary_account)
+• Rolling access window: active_until_key_epoch upper bound per (stream_id, beneficiary_account)

 Stream Model